jkosciessa/carl/README.md

 **Loading audio data**

-The tool has only been tested with .wav inputs.
+To load audio data, .wav files can be directly read in.
 Alternatively, a structure can be directly provided.

-**Pre-labeling**
+Both workflows are demonstrated in the ./util/example.m script.

+**Splitting continuous recordings into individual words**

+This optional step attempts to identify individual word chunks from a continuous recording (see example #2 in the ```example.m``` script).

+**Pre-labeling individual word on-/offsets**

 CARL has been designed to quickly label short voice recordings of single words.
 Pre-labeling uses sound energy properties to roughly estimate speech on- and offsets.
+Sensitivity can be adjusted via the ```threshold``` parameter.

 **GUI usage**